joedefen/subshop/README.md

 * `CTRL-C` will return to "normal" mode (and `F` returns to "follow" mode).
 * `:n` switches to the previous log and `:p` returns to the current log.

+### subshop run {module} # run low-level module
+`subshop` includes a number of foundation modules and they can exercised using `subshop run`.
+Some examples:

+* `subshop run -h`: list all the modules and describe what they do if `run`.
+The quaality of desriptions may vary widely.
+* `subshop run {module} -h`: provides help for the particular module.
+* `subshop run ConfigSubshop`: verifies/dumps the current configuration.
+* `subshop run VideoParser`: run the filename parser on every video in your collection (per your configuration) and shows those with issues; e.g., it reports:
+    * TV shows w/o a parsable season/episode ("specials" often are unparsable),
+    * movies w/o a parseable year (making identification less certain).
+* `subshop run VideoParser --regression -v`: run the filename parser regression tests and show the tests; you can see examples of parseable and unparseable filenames.
+* `subshop run PlexQuery blood`: if you have configure PLEX for queries, shows the result of querying for the given terms ('blood' in this example).
+* `subshop run TmdbTool -i {targets}`: interactively sets the IMDB info for the video targets; normally, this is part of the download operation.

 --